 We have established a scientific advisory board and a clinical advisory board.
 The members of our advisory boards are appointed by our chief executive officer after consultation with our board of directors.
 Once nominated, the members of our advisory boards sign a standard letter of engagement.
 Most of the members of our advisory boards are not appointed for a specific term and their position may be terminated by either us or the member of the advisory board according to standard notice periods.
-With the exception of Prof. Hershko, who is our employee, the members of our advisory boards are all paid either daily or hourly fees for their services and are entitled to the reimbursement of their expenses.
+The members of our advisory boards are all paid either daily or hourly fees for their services and are entitled to the reimbursement of their expenses.
 Furthermore, several of the members of our advisory boards have been granted options due to their strategic role and years of service.
 The members of our advisory boards are as follows: